laravel/docs/cache.md

     });

 > [!NOTE]
-> You may also use the `php artisan cache:table` Artisan command to generate a migration with the proper schema.
+> You may also use the `php artisan make:cache-table` Artisan command to generate a migration with the proper schema.

 <a name="memcached"></a>
 #### Memcached